Júlia Láng

-Júlia Láng (born 6 November 2003) is a Hungarian figure skater.
-She has represented her country at two (2018, 2019) Junior World Championships and made her senior debut at the 2021 World Championships.
-Láng is a three-time Hungarian national champion (2021–23).
+Júlia Láng (born 6 November 2003) is a retired Hungarian figure skater.
+She has represented her country at two (2018, 2019) Junior World Championships and three (2021, 2022, 2023) Senior World Championships.
+Láng is a four-time Hungarian national champion (2018, 2021–23).
+She is known for her signature move, a highly flexible layback slide variation performed while holding the blade, which she was the first to introduce in international competition.
+She was first documented performing the move in practice on July 17, 2017.

 Career

 2017–2018 season

-In March 2018, Láng represented Hungary at the 2018 World Junior Championships in Sofia, Bulgaria.
+Láng made her debut in the ISU Junior Grand Prix series at the 2017 event in Salzburg, where she also performed her signature slide move for the first time in competition.
+In January 2018 Láng became the junior national champion.
+In March, she represented Hungary at the 2018 World Junior Championships in Sofia, Bulgaria.
 Ranked thirty-second in the short, she did not advance to the free skate.

 2018–2019 season

-In the 2018–2019 season, Láng debuted in the ISU Junior Grand Prix series, placing twelfth in the 2018 JGP Slovakia and tenth in the 2018 JGP Slovenia.
+In the 2018–2019 season, Láng competed in the ISU Junior Grand Prix series, placing twelfth in the 2018 JGP Slovakia and tenth in the 2018 JGP Slovenia.

 In March 2019, she represented Hungary at the 2019 World Junior Championships in Zagreb, Croatia.
 Ranked tenth in the short, she vaulted into the penultimate (second-to-last) group for the free skate, where she placed fourteenth, falling to fourteenth overall.

 2019–2020 season

 Láng competed at both the 2019 JGP USA in Lake Placid and at 2019 JGP Russia in Chelyabinsk, placing tenth and eleventh, respectively.

 In senior competition, she placed fifteenth in the 2019 CS Nebelhorn Trophy and competed at several minor senior events.